rowanmanning/rowanmanning.com/blog/_posts/2013-01-10-node-cluster-and-express.md

 Try opening the page in multiple tabs and browsers – you should see varying workers.

-The Proof Is In The Pudding {.space-above-more}
+The Proof Is In The Pudding
 ---------------------------

 So far, you've taken my word for it that clustering is fast.
 The last thing I'm going to do here is run some benchmarks on the application before and after adding clustering.